cogtoto/cogtoto/README.md

 - 👋 Hi, I’m @cogtoto (Vincent Cognet)
 - 👀 I’m interested in lambda calculus, pure type systems.
-I code with Scheme, Ocaml and Coq.
+I code with Scheme, Ocaml, Coq and Agda.
 - 🌱 I’m currently building a COQ in COQ
 - 📫 How to reach me: cognetvincent@gmail.com